PouriaTolouei/StarlinkGamingScripts/README.md

 ## Setting Up the Data Collection Script
 1. Copy GFNAutomationLinux.py onto the two remote systems that you want to run the game on.
 2. Install and set up selenium on each using this tutorial: https://pypi.org/project/selenium/
-3. Install wireshark (3.6.2).
+3. Install wireshark (3.6.2) on each.
    - Allow non-root users to run network capture.
    - Run "sudo chmod +x /usr/bin/dumpcap" after the installation.
-4. Install xvfb (necessary for running a virtual display).
+4. Install xvfb (necessary for running a virtual display) on each.
 5. Place the GFNAutomationLinux.py file in the directory where you wish to store your data.
    - Make sure the directory and your username is consistent across the two systems.
 6. Have two seperate Geforce Now accounts ready.